RuotingWang/LINKEDIN-Certificates/README.md

 # LINKEDIN-Certificates
-In this repository I have included all of the learning certificates of basic programming (Jupyter/Python/Numpy and do forth) obtained from linkedin leanring.
+In this repository I have included all of the learning certificates of basic programming (Jupyter/Python/Numpy and do forth) obtained from linkedin learning.

 Certificates